Hosted Travel Agent Fee Report, 2021

 The top 5 niches categories that reported charging fees were some of the least common specialties reported among hosted travel advisors.
 This aligns with the motivation to charge for expertise, with hosted advisors more likely to charge if they focused on a less common specialty.

 In contrast, hosted advisors with more common specialties were less likely to charge.
-For example, while ocean cruises was the most popular niche among hosted agents, this segment was least likely to charge a fee2.
+For example, while ocean cruises was the most popular niche among hosted agents, this segment was least likely to charge a fee 2.

 How much did hosted advisors charge for air-ticketing services?